Welcome to my vision of Pennsylvania Redware crafted in the traditions of the Pennsylvania German potters

 Pottery is meant to be touched and you can feel the design scratched into the surface of my sgraffito pieces.
 My tulips, birds and hearts are inspired by Pennsylvania German folk art of all kinds.
-I use traditional techniques and tools – a rolling pin, molds for shaping the clay into plates and bowls, a coggle wheel to decorate the edges of the pottery and handcrafted tin cookie cutters for the ornaments.
-The pieces are fired in an electric kiln rather than the traditional wood-fired kiln, and I use food-safe glazes.
-My pottery is made in a stone house built in the mid-1700s where I have found shards of redware in the garden.
-I am a Master Artisan with the Pennsylvania Guild of Craftsmen and am listed in the Directory of Traditional American Crafts presented by Early American Life magazine.
+I use a rolling pin, molds for shaping the clay into plates and bowls, a coggle wheel to decorate the edges and handcrafted tin cookie cutters for the ornaments.
+The pieces are fired in an electric kiln rather than the traditional wood-fired kiln.
+I am a Master Artisan with the Pennsylvania Guild of Craftsmen and listed in the Directory of Traditional American Crafts presented by Early American Life magazine.

 My favorite Pennsylvania German saying is "Lieben und Geliebt zu werden Ist die Gröst Freud auf Erden” Translation = "To love and be loved is the greatest joy on earth"